 of the Los Angeles Pressed Brick Company in Southern California upon retirement of Howard Frost, the former president

 of the latter company.
 Gladding, McBean and Company announced that the Los Angeles Pressed Brick Company would

 retain its name and identity and continue to manufacture its same line of products.
-Atholl McBean was the president
+However, this apparently was not

 At the Alberhill Plant Number 4, Gladding, McBean and Company continued to make firebrick from 1926 to 1935.
 The same brands of firebrick were produced, except on the bricks, the oval logo of Gladding, McBean and Company had replaced the abbreviations of the Los Angeles Pressed Brick Company.
 The brands included the three star, No. 1, No. 2, FLINT, and XX in standard and in special shapes.
 The firebricks from the Alberhill plant can be distinguished from the bricks made at other Gladding, McBean and Company plants by the lighter cream or light buff color of the clay, which was described as a "white-burning clay".
 In 1929, they received the largest order for special firebrick, totaling 3,000,000, from the Petroleum Conversion Corporation in Dallas, Texas.
 The firebricks from this plant were shipped to factories throughout the southwestern United States.